kaapana/kaapana/docs/source/getting_started/deployment.rst

    .. hint::

       | **Get access to our docker registry or a tarball with the built docker containers**
       | In case you just want to try out the platform, you are very welcome to reach out to us (:ref:`contact`).
-In this case, we will provide you either with credentials to our docker registry or with a tarball that contains the docker containers from which you can directly install the platform and skip the building part!
+In this case, we will provide you either with credentials to our docker registry or with a tarball that contains the docker containers from which you can directly deploy the platform and skip the building part!

    To provide the services in Kaapana, the corresponding containers are needed.
    These can be looked at as normal binaries of Kaapana and therefore only need to be built if you do not have access to already built containers via a container registry or a tarball.